ElenaPicazo/UB-Capstone-Project-2021/README.md

 ### Dependent Variable

 Since we are under a forecasting task with time series data, we should expect patterns of seasonality and/or trends, especially for our tourism data.
 In facr, our dependent variable shows seasonality and trend patterns.
 It is reasonable to believe that "Viajeros_Tot" has a seasonality pattern because the number of visitors usually increase from spring to summer months.
 The positive trend might imply that Barcelona becomes more and more popular amongst tourists and, therefore, it receives every year an increase of visitors.

+### Main Correlations

+We create three different correlation matrices.
+We believe features do not influence our dependent variable in the same way with the presence of COVID-19 data.
+Moreover, we check the correlation between the variables to see if we should drop some of them.

 ## Models and Scenarios